sagemath/trac_to_gh/Issue 800.md

 # Issue 800: make _sig_on and _sig_off faster when stacked

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/800

 Original creator: craigcitro